zhengkui20/api-docs/src/content/keys/_index.md

 weight: 10
 ---

 API Keys are the legacy authorization scheme for talking to Cloudflare's APIs.
-You can find information about using API Keys in the [API schema docs](https://api.cloudflare.com/#getting-started-requests).

 API Keys have multiple limitations when compared to API Tokens: